 ||Wednesday 18 October 2017

 Download campus map

-The Future of the EU Summit is a multidisciplinary forum, which engages the pressing issue of the prospects for multilateral cosmopolitanism, global justice and alternative political futures in the EU, and with specific reference to the future of EU-Australia relations.
+The Future of the EU Summit engaged the pressing issue of the prospects for multilateral cosmopolitanism, global justice and alternative political futures in the EU, and with specific reference to the future of EU-Australia relations.

-Whilst the principal focus of the Summit will be dialogue and debate among participants, there will also be a keynote lecture delivered by Professor Loukas Tsoukalis - Professor of European Integration at the University of Athens; recently Visiting Professor at Harvard University; and, President of the Hellenic Foundation for European and Foreign Policy (Greece’s main think tank).
+Whilst the principal focus of the Summit was dialogue and debate among participants, there was also a keynote lecture delivered by Professor Loukas Tsoukalis - Professor of European Integration at the University of Athens; recently Visiting Professor at Harvard University; and, President of the Hellenic Foundation for European and Foreign Policy (Greece’s main think tank).

-The Future of the EU Summit forms part of the Joint EU Centres Conference to be held at RMIT University in Melbourne from 16 – 18 October 2017.
+The Future of the EU Summit formed part of the Joint EU Centres Conference held at RMIT University in Melbourne from 16 – 18 October 2017.

 Professor Loukas Tsoukalis was born in Athens, Greece.
 He studied economics and international relations at the University of Manchester, the College of Europe in Bruges, and the University of Oxford where he obtained his doctoral degree.
 He taught for many years at Oxford University and later became Professor at the European Institute of the London School of Economics and Political Science.
 He returned to Greece as Professor of European Integration at the University of Athens and has been for many years President of the Hellenic Foundation for European and Foreign Policy (ELIAMEP), which is Greece’s main think tank.

 He is the author of many books, including some of the bestsellers in the field, which have been translated into several languages.
 His latest book In Defence of Europe: Can the European Project Be Saved? was published by Oxford University Press in 2016.

 National Executive Director, Australian Institute of International Affairs